nlm-irp-jianglab/steroid-reductase-bioinfo/README.md

-# Bioinformatics Analysis for "Gut Bacteria Encode Reductases that Biotransform Steroid Hormones"
+# Bioinformatics Analysis for "Identification of gut bacteria reductases that biotransform steroid hormones"
-Code relevant to the Arp et al. 2025 _Nature Communications_ paper, "Gut Bacteria Encode Reductases that Biotransform Steroid Hormones."
+Code relevant to the Arp et al. 2025 _Nature Communications_ paper, "Identification of gut bacteria reductases that biotransform steroid hormones".

 HMMs for steroid reductases are available in the ProkFunFind repository: ```https://github.com/nlm-irp-jianglab/ProkFunFind/tree/master/data/Steroid_reductase```